-Rotterdam followed the example of Hamburg and adapted its canal network in 1863 to a sewage system, but had to boost the movement of waste in the 1880s with steam pumping stations modelled on those in Berlin (Hard & Misa 2008).
+Rotterdam followed the example of Hamburg and adapted its canal network in 1863 to a sewage system, but had to boost the movement of waste in the 1880s with steam pumping stations modelled on those in Berlin (Hård & Misa 2010).

-British, French and German engineers transferred technology and infrastructure to later industrialising countries within Europe and later to Asia, South American or colonial territories.
+British, French and German engineers transferred technology and infrastructure to later industrializing countries within Europe and later to Asia, South American and territories under colonial administration.
 For the integrated water and sewer system constructed in Buenos Aires in 1872-83, water was drawn from the River Plate above the city.
-It was passed through sand filters, stored and pumped by James Watt and Co. steam engines to a monumental French Renaissance style service reservoir, the 'Palacio de las aguas corrientes'.
+It was passed through sand filters, stored and pumped by James Watt & Co. steam engines to a monumental French Renaissance-style service reservoir, the 'Palacio de las aguas corrientes'.
 The public water supply was constructed in tandem with the sewer system, draining to the lowest part where the sewage was admitted via regular chambers into intercepting sewers.
-Most districts had combined sewage and storm water discharging continuously into the river Plate.
+Most districts had combined sewage and storm water discharging continuously into the River Plate.